-STATE OF NEW YORK)
+STATE OF NEW YORK )

 : SS.
-COUNTY OF ALBANY)
+COUNTY OF ALBANY )

 All of the undersigned, individually and severally being duly sworn, depose and say:

-[CLIENT], the testator, on the day of at which time the testator declared the instru
+[CLIENT], the testator, on the day of at which time the testator declared the instru •

 affidavit at the testator's request.
-The testate age of eighteen years, and, in the respective and understanding and not under any restrain could read, write and converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, and the converse in the English sight, hearing or speech sight. d with the testator at such time and makes this or was, at the time of so executing said Will, over the opinions of the witnesses, of sound mind, memory not or in any respect incompetent to make a Will; the language; and was suffering from no defect in obspical or mental impairment that would affect the e Will was executed as a single, original instrument
+The testate age of eighteen years, and, in the respective and understanding and not under any restrain could read, write and converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech, or from any other parts of the converse in the English sight, hearing or speech speech sight or the converse in the English sight, hearing or speech d with the testator at such time and makes this or was, at the time of so executing said Will, over the opinions of the witnesses, of sound mind, memory nt or in any respect incompetent to make a Will; h language; and was suffering from no defect in physical or mental impairment that would affect the e Will was executed as a single, original instrument

 Witness

 Witness

 Severally subscribed and sworn to before median day of, 20 e this

 Notary Public